morris/vanilla-todo/README.md

 which is only possible after publication.

-To have at least some degree of assessment of the code's quality, the following sections provide relevant, objective facts about the codebase and some of my own opinions based on my experience in the industry.
+To have at least some degree of assessment of the code's quality, the following sections summarize relevant facts about the codebase and some opinionated statements based on my experience in the industry.

 #### 5.2.1.
 The Good